Mariellen at Mandu, Madhya Pradesh, the largest fort in India

 Before I started travelling in India, I had rarely travelled by myself.
 I jumped into the deep end of the female solo travel pool when I arrived in Delhi, December 5, 2005, to begin a six-month solo trip in India.
 I had never done anything like this before.
 Never back-packed, never went on a long journey alone, never been to India — or indeed anywhere like India.
 (Is there anywhere like India?)
 If you want to know what would make me undertake this bold step, you can read My Story or Quit my Job to Travel.

+For the past 14 17 years, I’ve spent many years travelling solo in India (as well as Thailand, Sri Lanka, Costa Rica, Bhutan, Ireland, and Canada).
 I think it’s safe to say, I’ve learned a lot about travel, about myself, about India, and about being a solo female traveller in India.
-Here, I want to offer what is perhaps the most important tip to solo female travellers in India and everywhere else.
+Here, I want to offer the most important tips for solo female travellers in India.

-It’s okay to be rude.
+My top female solo travel India tip: It’s okay to be rude.

 It’s okay to be rude when someone (let’s face it, usually a man) invades your space.
 It’s okay to be rude when someone makes inappropriate remarks.
 It’s okay to be rude when your gut instinct — your intuition — tells you something is off.
 It’s okay to be rude when someone is following you.
 It’s okay to be rude when someone is making you feel uncomfortable.

 Basically, it’s okay to be rude whenever you feel the situation demands it.
+All female solo travelers need to realize this.

 Girls and women are taught to be polite, conciliatory, and kind, and told “don’t rock the boat.”
 We’re made to feel bad, even humiliated, when someone says or does something inappropriate, when we are sexually harassed, even when we’re abused and raped.
 We’re made to feel responsible, as if we are to blame, for a man’s bad behaviour.
 It could be our dress, or being out late, or travelling alone.
 Somehow, we are made to feel ashamed when it is his behaviour that is shameful.